eamonnscu/vegeta/README.md

 Specifies a request header to be used in all targets defined.
 You can specify as many as needed by repeating the flag.

+#### -ranges
+Allows you to simulate a pattern of 1MB range requests, `off` by default.
+The `random` option creates a completely random distribution of ranges.
+The `normalize` option will select a random range from preset normalized ranges (1st MB, 2nd MB, ..)

 #### -laddr
 Specifies the local IP address to be used.